hariharasudhanm01/Face-Detection/README.md

 - **MediaPipe Face Detection**: The core module used for detecting faces.
 - **OpenCV**: Used for handling video input and output.

-## Results

-Include some example images or a gif showing the face detection in action.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.